TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Seo/XmlSitemap.rst

 The :php:`loc` element is the URL of the page to be crawled by a search engine.
 The :php:`lastMod` element contains the date of the last update of the specific item.
 This value is a UNIX timestamp.
-In additiona, you can include :php:`changefreq` and :php:`priority` as keys in the array to give :ref:`search engines a hint <xmlsitemap-changefreq-priority>`.
+In addition, you can include :php:`changefreq` and :php:`priority` as keys in the array to give :ref:`search engines a hint <xmlsitemap-changefreq-priority>`.